cloudera/impyla/README.md

 * `kerberos>=1.3.0` for Kerberos over HTTP support.
 This also requires Kerberos libraries to be installed on your system - see [System Kerberos](#system-kerberos)
+  * On Windows operating systems an alternative is 'winkerberos' which can be installed with pip

 * `pandas` for conversion to `DataFrame` objects; but see the [Ibis project][ibis] instead